 By Ashley Donde

-Ride the rails on an authentic steam train, go for a splash in an indoor waterpark, and enjoy a fun-for-all-ages adventure in Cedar Park.
+Enjoy a fun-for-all-ages adventure in Cedar Park.
 Situated just northwest of Austin, this Hill Country gem is bursting at the seams with activities for all ages.
 Here you’ll find plenty of exciting things to see and do for the whole family.
-Read on to discover how you can have your own memorable family getaway in Cedar Park.
+Read on to discover how you can create your own memorable family getaway in Cedar Park.

 All aboard!
 Embark on the ride of a lifetime with the Austin Steam Train Association.
 A variety of themed excursions are available throughout the year, appealing to kids and those young at heart.
-Day Out With Thomas (Sept.
-28 – 29) is an annual event where kids participate in a variety of exciting activities, including a 25-minute ride on a vintage train pulled by the famous blue tank engine.
-You can also experience the magic of the holidays like never before on the North Pole Flyer, a two-hour train ride with Mr. and Mrs. Claus, freshly baked cookies, and cups of hot cocoa.
+Day Out With Thomas is an annual event where kids participate in a variety of exciting activities, including a 25-minute ride on a vintage train pulled by the famous blue tank engine.
+In late November & early December, you can also experience the magic of the holidays like never before on the North Pole Flyer, a two-hour train ride with Mr. and Mrs. Claus, freshly baked cookies, and cups of hot cocoa.

-Other steam train rides, like the Hill Country Flyer and the Bertram Flyer, take passengers on scenic tours of some of the most beautiful countryside in Texas.
+Other steam train rides, like The Hill Country Flyer and the Bertram Flyer, take passengers on scenic tours of some of the most beautiful countryside in Texas.
 Enjoy the modern amenities of a climate-controlled train-car, while appreciating the vintage train aesthetic.
 These beautifully restored train cars—built between the late 1930’s and early 1950’s—each have their own fascinating history.
+Make the most of your time in Cedar Park and check out more family friendly trip ideas here.

 Grab the swimsuits, leave the sunblock, and let the kids go wild at the Splash Shack, an exciting re-imagination of the indoor water park.
 Your kiddos will have a blast splashing around the colorful 30-foot-tall interactive water play structure featuring waterslides, tipping buckets, splash pads, and more.